BoruiXu/ArkVale/README.md

 - Due to the original C++ kernels does not support $\frac{Attention_{head}}{KeyVale_{head}} \neq [1,4,8]$, I replicate cache to assume the key_value_head equals attention_head.

-Comment: The original code seems that only the KV cache exceeds the predefined budget, it will use the topK page.
-Otherwise, it will use the full attention method.
+Comment: The code uses full budget pages for attention computation, and ensures the top-k pages in the budget pool.
 ## Download

 ```bash